mikekaram/ether_ros/README.md

 ## Example usage

-1. Before running the program, you could restart the ethercat service (the IgHM).
+1. Before running the program, you could restart the ethercat service (the EtherLab Master).
 To do that, run the following command:

 ```bash
 $ sudo /etc/init.d/ethercat restart
 ```

-The kernel logs can be very useful, because they show what is happening to the IgHM every time, how many packets he has skipped etc. To see the kernel logs, run the command:
+The kernel logs can be very useful, because they show what is happening to EtherLab every time, how many packets he has skipped etc. To see the kernel logs, run the command:

 ```bash
 $ tail -f /var/log/kern.log